 Think outside the box on this.
-For example, one of my qualities on my list is that I want my students to be quality writers and clear communicators.
+For example, one of the qualities on my list is that I want my students to be quality writers and clear communicators.
 How can I strengthen that skill and use it to assess my students in unique ways?
 Here are some thoughts from my own brainstorm session:

 ➡️ I want them to grow as TECHNICAL writers.
 Yes, this is where lab reports come in, but also research papers and persuasive writing assignments.
 How can I potentially collaborate with their English teacher on this?

 ➡️ I want to challenge them as CREATIVE writers.
-Could they express their understanding through in a fun way, such as by writing a fairy tale, an analogy, or a rap?
+Could they express their understanding in a fun way, such as by writing a fairy tale, an analogy, or a rap?

 ➡️ I want to build their ability to REFLECTIVELY think and write.
 Can they write or speak on their learning experiences and correct previously held misconceptions?
 Or rethink how they would have approached a lab if given the chance to do it again?

-➡️ I want to incorporate growth in writing skills AND problem solving.
-How can I add CER style questions (claim-evidence-reasoning) into our class discussions?
+➡️ I want to incorporate growth in writing skills AND problem-solving.
+How can I add CER-style questions (claim-evidence-reasoning) into our class discussions?
 Or into tests that I’ve already written to expand the depth with which I am assessing them?